gurjindertoor/HRG-Starter-Project/README.md

 9. Connect the motors to the motor driver.
 10. Connect the motor driver to the Arduino Uno.
 11. Assemble the two chassis bodies using the 60mm connectors.

+*(Note: You will also only need ONE caster whee at the start, as you add weight you'l use the second caster wheel.)*

+*(Remember: You will need to research how to connect the motor driver to the motors and the motor driver to the Arduino Uno).*

+*(Additional note: Red is typically used for Power while Black is used for Ground (GND) when it comes to wires - it's a good practice to follow this when connecting components)*

 ---